SpineElements/spine-contraster/README.md

 ## SpineContraster

-`SpineContraster` determines to which dark or light theme an element belongs based on its background color.
+`SpineContraster` determines the theme (dark or light) an element belongs to based on its background color.
 Sets `darkTheme` and `lightTheme` boolean properties to the element.

 Theme detection is based on a background color contrast to black and white colors